pv2b/kenny/README.md

 ### Copy files

-After building, grab the files out of KennyApi\bin\Debug\net6.0 and put them on the server.
+After building KennyApi, grab the files out of KennyApi\bin\Debug\net6.0 and put them on the server.
 In this example, I will put them in C:\Kenny

+After building KennyCrawler, grab the files out of KennyCrawler\bin\Debug\net6.0 and put them on the server.
+In this example, I will put them in C:\KennyCrawler

 ### Log on as service permissions